Lil Wayne's Daughter Has A Message For Her Competition: "How You Try To Run Off W/ The Wave + You Ain't Surfin'?"

 Miss Carter

-Reginae went to Instagram last night and didn’t hold back.
+Reginae Carter went to Instagram last night and didn’t hold back in her pics.
 Carter shared a shot of herself draped in all-white everything including a pair of low-cut shorts and matching sneakers.

 SOHH TIP: Let down your hair like Reginae.
 Straight, wavy, curly, or custom, Dolago has quality human hair wigs in every style and length.
 Get glam with their line of wigs, extensions, pieces, and accessories.